ShiftCreatorSpace/starter-react-ts/README.md

-# React Typescript (just add water) Starter Code
+# React Typescript Starter Code

-granularity: file & code structure, basic react router integration, example types
+Template granularity: File & code structure, basic react router integration, example types and components.

-added by @eric
+authored by @zhongeric

-## getting started
+## Getting started

-Fork this repo and off you go!
+Click the `Use this template` button above, in the top level directory run `npm install && npm start`!

-## what is this?
+## What is this?

 Great question.
 This is the standard typescript create-react-app with react-router, improved file structure and code organization.
 And, it has some sample code for tricky stuff like typing Props for components and what not.

-## lol ok why don't I just use create-react-app
+## Lol ok why don't I just use create-react-app

 You can, but I think this will save you some time. :)

-## how do I deploy & publish this?
+## How do I deploy & publish this?

 I recommend Netlify (https://www.netlify.com/), it's free and super simple to use.
 Make an account and set up a new site from Git.
 Then link your Github and select your project's repo.
 And boom, it'll auto deploy whenever you push to main / master.